Based on the experience with gliclazide, the following undesirable effects have been reported.

 The most frequent adverse reaction with gliclazide is hypoglycemia.

-If a hypoglycemic episode is severe or prolonged, and even if it is temporarily controlled by intake of sugar, immediate medical treatment or even hospitalization is required.
+If a hypoglycemic episode is severe or prolonged, and even if it is temporarily controlled by intake of sugar, immediate medical treatment or even hospitalization are required.

 rash, pruritus, urticaria, angioedema, erythema, maculopapular rashes, bullous reactions (such as Stevens-Johnson syndrome and toxic epidermal necrolysis), and exceptionally, drug rash with eosinophilia and systemic symptoms (DRESS).

 changes in haematology are rare.
 They may include anaemia, leucopenia, thrombocytopenia, granulocytopenia.
 These are in general reversible upon discontinuation of medication.

 raised hepatic enzyme levels (AST, ALT, alkaline phosphatase), hepatitis (isolated reports).